-Precision Economics sits at the site of Washington, DC’s historic Sevens Buildings.
-Built in 1796, these town homes have housed the French Embassy, the British Embassy, Vice President Elbridge Gerry, Vice President Martin Van Buren, and President James Madison.
-In later years, they became the site of the first Peoples Drug store.
+Precision Economics is headquarted at the site of Washington, DC’s historic Seven Buildings.
+Built in 1796, these town homes housed the French Embassy, the British Embassy, Vice President Elbridge Gerry, Vice President Martin Van Buren, and President James Madison.
+In later years, the Seven Buildings became the site of the first Peoples Drug store.
 Only two of the original seven home fronts remain today.

-Outside of our consulting practice, Precision Economics is also happy to assist in funding challenging initiatives in Economics and Mathematics, including:
+Outside of our consulting practice, Precision Economics devotes time to assist challenging initiatives in Economics and Mathematics, including:

 The Johns Hopkins University